 Algae Growing on Polyps

 Many times, this is a problem with too much food for the algae.
 Test your nitrate and phosphate levels to make sure they are within the correct ranges.
 Most of the time, this will require a few extra water changes to bring your levels down.
 Using a small suction device made out of rigid and flexible airline tubing will allow you to carefully clean the algae off of your corals.
-If you leave the algae on the corals, the zooxanthellae contained within the polyps will not have access to sunlight and your coral will die.
+If you leave the algae on the corals, the zooxanthellae contained within the polyps will not have access to light and your coral will die.